 Most vehicle owners are unlikely to know the specifics of their wheels, unless they are a vehicle hobbyist.
 To the untrained eye, most wheels may look the same.
-However, they can come in many different materials and finishes, which make sometimes make telling them apart challenging.
-The most common are alloy, color painted, aluminum, powder coated and chrome.
+However, they can come in many different materials and finishes, which sometimes makes telling them apart challenging.
+The most common are alloy, color painted, aluminum, powder coated, and chrome.

 If you don’t know what material your wheels are made from, try looking online, or ask the establishment that you purchased them from.
 After you are confident you know what the material is, it’s then time to look at the material specific cleaners.
 A lot of cleaning products are perfectly fine on all wheel materials, but some may be a little too strong for some of the weaker metals and finishes.

-If you are not able to find out the material, or simply don’t want to, choose a wheel cleaner that can be used on all materials to stay 100% safe.
+If you are not able to find out the material, or simply don’t want to, choose a wheel cleaner that can be used on all materials - usually marketed as biodegradable - to stay 100% safe.

 A lot of wheel cleaners change color when they come in contact with grime and dirt.
-This helps to ensure that your wheels are fully clean, as you can spray your wheels a second time to check whether or not you have removed all of the dirt.
+This helps to ensure that your wheels are fully clean, as you can spray your wheels a second time to check whether or not you have removed particulates.